rickymedrano/VertDocs/docs/FullNodes/raspberry-pi.md

 Insert the USB Flash Drive into your Raspberry Pi.

 This USB Flash Drive will contain our Vertcoin data directory as well as our swap space file.
-We will give the Raspberry Pi some extra memory to work with we will ensure a swap file large enough to handle the memory demand to bootstrap the blockchain.
+We will give the Raspberry Pi some extra memory to work with to ensure a swap file large enough to handle the memory demand to bootstrap the blockchain.

 It is worth mentioning that constantly writing data to the MicroSD card can be damaging, in this guide we will configure the swap file to reside off of the card.

-Please insert the USB Flash Drive into the Raspberry Pi.
+Insert the USB Flash Drive into the Raspberry Pi.
 We will format the USB Flash Drive as an `ext4` filesystem, mount the USB Flash Drive to the Raspberry Pi and configure the device to auto-mount on reboot ensuring the blockchain stays accessible to the `Vertcoin` daemon after reboots.

 \# Find your USB Flash Drive
 ```